vfarcic/devops26/manuscript/11-serverless.md

 What you've seen so far is Jenkins X first generation, and now we're moving into the second.

-W> At the time of this writing, serverless Jenkins X works only with GitHub repository.
+W> At the time of this writing, serverless Jenkins X works only with GitHub repositories.
 At least, that is the status in April 2019.
 The community is working on extending the support for other Git providers, and I will update the book as soon as that happens.

 I> For practice purposes, GitHub should not be an issue since all the examples we used so far were using GitHub.